wolfcito/push-express/README.md

 4. Push to the branch (`git push origin feature/new-feature`).
 5. Open a pull request.

+> ⚠️ Warning:
+> The code within this repository is provided without any warranties.
+It is important to note that the code has not been audited for potential security vulnerabilities.
+Using this code could potentially lead to loss of funds, compromised data, or asset risk.
+Exercise caution and use this code at your own risk.
+Please refer to the LICENSE file for details about the terms and conditions.

 ## License

 This project is licensed under the MIT license.
 For more information, check the [LICENSE](LICENSE) file.